 As I alight our stone steps, I quickly open the latch of the shower and clamber inside, hanging my towel up carefully on a hook on the left side of the structure.
 Four stately scrub pines frame the cobalt sky above their finger-limbs, brushing back and forth from a relentless east wind.
 The sun creeps across the marsh and makes splotches on the rust-colored pod that forms our outdoor shower.

 As I take off the last of my undergarments, a chilling wind cuts through me like a knife, a calling card that another Massachusetts winter is fast approaching.
-As I turn the nozzle to the left for “high heat,” the caw-caw cry of a recalcitrant crow greets me with an arrogance that is almost reassuring.
+As I turn the nozzle to the left for “high heat,” the caw-caw cry of a recalcitrant crow greets me with a reassuring defiance.
 His hubris reminds me that it is I who am the visitor on my own property.

 Steam commences arising from the shower as I begin to lather myself under a beckoning sun.
 I am suddenly enveloped in its prevailing warmth, which staves off the biting, 50 degree-temperature morning that had greeted me.
 The mid-autumn sky is cleansed to such a degree that it seems as if God Himself washed away any shadows.

 As I continue to soak my hair, the blustery, chick-a-dee-dee-dee call from the lowest branch of a nearby red maple from an adult chickadee welcomes me like an old friend.
 I smile when I remember that I once fed many of this little bandit’s ancestors as a boy.
 I would place sunflower seeds in my outstretched right hand and then watch as a small flock of “the cheeky ones” picked them off my palm in a series of fearsome swoops,